 - a.
 21st CCLC district director, the principal, site coordinators new to grant leadership attended the Grant Leadership Orientation (GLO) training. - b.
 Principal and site coordinator(s) attended annual professional development relevant to the success of the 21st CCLC program.
-Any exceptions to this requirement must be approved in writing by ADE 21st CCLC program ADE 21st CCLC Program Specialist assigned to the grantee.
+Any exceptions to this requirement must be approved in writing by ADE 21st CCLC program specialist assigned to the grantee.